UrbsLab/STREAMLINE/README.md

 * Shapley value calculation and visualizations
 * Improved modularization of code for adding new ML modeling algorithms
 * Create ensemble model from all trained models which can then be evaluated on hold out replication data
-* Expanded feature importance estimation algorithm options and extended feature selection strategy
+* Expanded feature importance estimation algorithm options and improved, more flexible feature selection strategy improving high-order feature interaction detection
+* Expand available model visualization opportunities for model interpretation
+* New rule-based machine learning algorithm (in development)

 ## Solicited Feedback
 In particular we welcome suggestions on improving this pipeline with respect to: